nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Edit multiple residents' details while all residents are being shown

     1. Prerequisites: View all residents using the `view` command.
 Multiple residents in the list.
        Edited resident does not already exist in the address book.
-Edited details are not the same as the original details.

     1. Test case: `edit 1 2 v/T`<br>
        Expected: First and second residents' vaccination statuses are updated to vaccinated.
 First and second residents' names shown in the status message.